melentye/andrey-melentyev.com/src/2017-09-15_productivity-tools.md

 Title: Productivity tools
 Modified: 2017-09-16 11:21
 Tags: productivity, apps
-Summary: An overview of the tools and methods I use to organize my personal and work life
+Summary: An overview of the tools and methods I use to organize my personal and work life.

 This article is by no means a comprehensive overview or a fair comparison of the tools but rather my personal preferences with bits of advice that can be applied to almost any software.